Skip to main content

 What is an Abutment for Dental Implants?

 Dental abutments are essential components in dental implant procedures.
-This article will discuss the various types of dental abutments, their functions, and the process of placing them.
+This article covers the main types of dental abutments, their functions, and how they are placed.

-We’ll also discuss the different materials used for abutments and how to choose the most suitable one for your individual needs.
+It also covers the materials used for abutments and how to choose the most suitable one for your needs.

 Educational model with post and abutment of dental implant between teeth